ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 on your behalf; however, only OCaml version 4.14.0 can be installed with `setup.exe` now.

 [opam](https://opam.ocaml.org/), OCaml's package manager, introduces the concept of "switches," which is a compiler with a set of packages (libraries and other files).
 Switches are used to have independent sets of dependencies in different projects.

+Alternatively, you can use the alpha-version platform installer to install opam and the development tools, [see below](#up-and-running-with-the-platform-installer).

+[opam](https://opam.ocaml.org/), the package manager of OCaml, introduces the concept of "switches," consisting of a compiler together with a set of packages (libraries and other files).
+Switches are used to have independent sets of dependencies in different projects.

 Find all the installation instructions for both Unix-like systems and Windows in the sections below: